daudix/daudix.one/content/blog/_index.md

 +++
 title = "Daudix's Blog"
-description = "Howdy! welcome to my little blog, I write about software, FOSS and what not.
-Take your cup of ☕ and look around!" sort_by = "date" template = "article_list.html" page_template = "article.html"
+description = "Howdy!
+Welcome to my little blog.
+Here I write about software, FOSS, life, and things that bother me.
+Take a cup of your favorite drink and have a look!" sort_by = "date" template = "article_list.html" page_template = "article.html"